midsouthserv/edl/README.md

 ### Installation details

-- Install the dependencies: `sudo -H pip3 install -r requirements.txt` or `pip install -r requirements.txt` if you're in a Conda environment
+- Install the dependencies: `sudo -H pip3 install -r requirements.txt` or just `pip install -r requirements.txt` if you're in a Conda environment

 Additionally, if you're running Linux and having issues with device access: